Awonder Liang

-Awonder Liang (born April 9, 2003) is an American chess Grandmaster.
+Awonder Liang (born April 9, 2003) is an American chess grandmaster.
 A chess prodigy in his youth, he was the third-youngest American to qualify for the title of Grandmaster (after Abhimanyu Mishra and Samuel Sevian), at the age of 14.
 Liang was twice world champion in his age category.

 Education

 Liang attended Madison West High School.
 For middle school, he attended Velma Hamilton Middle School.
 He was a student at Charles Van Hise Elementary School for elementary school.
 He graduated from the University of Chicago in 2025 and continued his studies at Webster University, where he is being coached by Lê Quang Liêm.

-Career
+Chess career

+2011

 On April 16, 2011, when he played in the Hales Corners Challenge chess tournament in Milwaukee, Wisconsin, Liang became the youngest chess expert in United States Chess Federation (USCF) history with a rating of 2000 at the age of 8 years and 7 days.
-He broke the Samuel Sevian's record of 9 years, 11 months, and 23 days, by 701 days.
+He broke Samuel Sevian's record of 9 years, 11 months, and 23 days, by 701 days.
 This record was later broken by Abhimanyu Mishra who became expert at 7 years, 6 months, and 22 days.

 On August 5, 2011, at the age of 8 years 118 days, he became the youngest player to defeat an International Master in a standard tournament game.
 This occurred in round 6 at the U.S. Open in Orlando, Florida, when Liang defeated IM Daniel Fernandez (rated FIDE 2401 and USCF 2448 at that time).

 On November 27, 2011, he won the gold medal in the Under 8 section of the World Youth Chess Championships in Caldas Novas, Brazil.
 This win earned him the titles of Under 8 World Champion and FIDE Master.